Technological University, Hinthada

-The Technological University (Hinthada) started as Technical High School (T.H.S) on August 1, 1977.
-It was located in south of Tar Ngar Sge Quarter, Hinthada Township, Hinthada District, Ayeyarwady Division.
+The Technological University (Hinthada) in Myanmar started as Technical High School (T.H.S) on August 1, 1977.
+It was located in the south part of Tar Ngar Sge Quarter, Hinthada Township, Hinthada District, Ayeyarwady Division.
 It was again up to Government Technological College (G.T.C).
 The College was moved to the present University on April 21, 2003.

-During the academic year of 2015/2016, the total numbers of students attending at TU (Hinthata) are 1500.
+During the academic year of 2015/2016, the total numbers of students attending at TU (Hinthata) are 1,500.
 According to the current classroom situations, there are enough rooms for the total numbers of students.